ChrwagnerTHU/MMM-MyMuell/README.md

 # MMM-MyMuell

 This a module for the [MagicMirror](https://github.com/MichMich/MagicMirror).
-It can display if on todays date a certain trash type is collected in Germany.
+It can display if on todays date a certain trash type is collected in Germany.<br>
-Only cities which use the MyMüll application are available with this module.
+Only cities which use the MyMüll application are available with this module. <br>
 Have a look [here](https://mymuell.jumomind.com/mmapp/loxone/lox.php?r=cities) if your city is supported.

 ## Installation